[ Book One · The Great Fabrication Age ]

 Power & the Archive

 Who controls what is remembered controls what is true.
-The institutions of the Fabrication Age are not sinister in obvious ways — they are bureaucratic, plausible, and deeply invested in their own legitimacy.
+The institutions of the Fabrication Age are not sinister in obvious ways — they are bureaucratic, plausible, deeply invested in their own legitimacy.

 03 / 06